apache/drill/_docs/connect-a-data-source/plugins/070-hive-storage-plugin.md

 title: "Hive Storage Plugin"
 parent: "Connect a Data Source"
 ---
-Drill 1.0 supports Hive 0.13.
-Drill 1.1 supports Hive 1.0.
+Drill 1.1 and later supports Hive 1.0.
 To access Hive tables using custom SerDes or InputFormat/OutputFormat, all nodes running Drillbits must have the SerDes or InputFormat/OutputFormat `JAR` files in the `<drill_installation_directory>/jars/3rdparty` folder.